When Votes Change and Committees Should (Not): Limits of Efficient Computation

 Having all the gadgets defined it remains to use them to form the agents and the preference profiles of instance~\instanceTo{}; and to define~\requiredApprovals{}, \changeBound, and~\committeeSize{}.
 Since we want to have a committee consisting of $\cCliqueSize$~vertices and~${\cCliqueSize \choose 2}$~edges, we let~$\committeeSize{} \ceq \cCliqueSize + {\cCliqueSize \choose 2}$.
 We aim at a single committee, thus we set~$\changeBound{} = 0$, which enforces that the committee must stay the same over time.
 Further, we set~$\requiredApprovals=2\sidonElem_\vertexTotCount$.
 Finally, to form the preference profiles of~\instanceTo{} we put together, in any order, vertex selection gadgets for every part~$\cVerticesOf{i}$, $i \in \set{\cCliqueSize}$ as well as edge selection gadgets and coherence gadgets for every pair~$\{\cVerticesOf{i},\cVerticesOf{j}\}$ of parts such that~$i<j$.
 As for the agents of~\instanceTo{}, with each gadget~$\gadget$ we add a separate set of agents needed to implement~$\gadget$ making sure that all other agents introduced by all other gadgets are approving no candidate in their voting profiles occurring in~$\gadget$.

-\textbf{Running Time.} The reduction builds a polynomial number (with respect to the input size) of copies of gadgets.
+The running time analysis and correctness proof can be found in~\cref{app:cmpvwhardktau} (\appsymb). \appendixproof{thm:cmpvwhardktau}{ \textbf{Running Time.} The reduction builds a polynomial number (with respect to the input size) of copies of gadgets.
 However, the construction time of the coherence gadget heavily depends on the computation of Sidon set~\sidonSet{} (of size~\vertexTotCount) and the value of its largest element~$\sidonElem_\vertexTotCount$.
 Since~\vertexTotCount{} is linearly bounded in the size of the input, due to~\cref{lem:sidon-comp}, we get a polynomial running time (with respect to the input size) of computing~\sidonSet{}.
 As a by-product we get that the largest element of~\sidonSet{} is also polynomially upper-bounded (with respect to the input size).

 \textbf{Correctness.} Naturally, if instance~\instanceTo{} of~\cmpv{} is a \yes-instance, then there is a committee that is witnessing this fact; otherwise, such a committee does not exist.
 Since the candidates are all vertices and edges of graph~\cGraph{}, we refer to edges and vertices being part of some committee as, respectively, \emph{selected} vertices and edges.